GregGlickert/LargeScaleBLA/README.md

 (primary files **bold**)

-To generate the above files create Thalamic and VSPI inputs using
+To generate the above files create Thalamic and VSPI inputs using the following.
+** `build_network.py` will run this automatically with the appropriate parameters **
 ```
 python build_input.py